chrisdeaner/chrisdeaner.github.io/_posts/news/2024-05-16-calling-off-the-rescue.md

 sort of natural and effortless quality to it which we wanted to preserve and maintain for the whole song.
 Because of that, it took some time for the complete composition to take shape.
-In its early form it went through several iterations that we weren’t satisfied with.
+In its early form it went through several iterations that we were dissatisfied with.
 They were much mellower and Chris had an entirely different drum beat.
-Patrick also demoed several acoustic versions at home on Voice Memo, chiseling away at it by trying different chord progressions and vocal melodies, but found them all ineffective.
+Patrick also demoed several acoustic versions at home on Voice Memo, chiseling away at it by trying different chord progressions and vocal melodies, but again found them all ineffective.
 Because sometimes the best way to keep a song natural is not to force it, we shelved it.

-A few years later we were messing around on guitars and drums in the studio and happened upon a chord progression that because of its similar major minor feeling key, we thought might slot in well with the original piece.
-This new chord progression became the verse in the song.
-Once marrying the two parts, it came together pretty quickly.
+A few years later we were messing around on guitars and drums in the studio and happened upon a chord progression that because of its similar major minor feeling key, thought it might slot in well with the original piece.
+In marrying the two parts, the new part became the verse and the rest of composition came together relatiely quickly.
 Then Covid hit so it wouldn’t see the light of day for another 5 years.
-Well 8 years if you’re counting from the moment of inspiration.
+Well 8 years if you’re counting.

 The track also features Patrick’s daughter’s former high school treble chorus.
 He had shared a video of a beautiful performance of theirs and James suggested